Want to skip ahead? Use Kapwing's YouTube thumbnail maker to get started designing a YouTube thumbnail now.

-Gone are the days of obscure, grainy YouTube thumbnails.
-Viewers expect more than just a still from the video.
 To earn viewers (and subscribers), you want a trustworthy, attractive thumbnail that communicates the subject of your video.
 To nail the art of a great-looking YouTube channel, I’ll describe best practices on designing YouTube thumbnails and a tutorial for how to make and upload your own.
+Here's what I'll cover:

 Like most popular YouTube accounts, you should have a format for your thumbnails designed with consistent brand motifs.